afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

   DTS Timestamp (i)
   Timebase (i)
   Duration (i)
-  Wallclock (i)
+  Wall Clock (i)
   Metadata Size (i)
   Metadata (..)
   Payload (..)
 }
 ~~~
-{: #media-object-video-h264-avcc-loc format title="MOQT Media video h264 loc"}
+{: #media-object-video-h264-avcc-wcp format title="MOQT Media video h264 WCP"}

-##### Seq ID

-Monotonically increasing counter for this media track
+* Seq ID: Monotonically increasing counter for this media track.

-##### PTS Timestamp

-Indicates PTS in timebase
+* PTS Timestamp: Presentation timestamp in timebase.

-TODO: Varint does NOT accept easily negative, so it could be challenging to
+ TODO: Varint does NOT accept easily negative values, so it could be challenging
-encode at start (priming)
+to encode at start (priming).

-##### DTS Timestamp

-Not needed if B frames are NOT used, in that case should be same value as PTS.
+* DTS Timestamp: Display timestamp in timebase.
+If B frames are not used, the
+ encoder SHOULD set this to the same value as PTS.

-TODO: Varint does NOT accept easily negative, so it could be challenging to
+TODO: Varint does NOT accept easily negative values, so it could be challenging
-encode at start (priming)
+to encode at start (priming).

-##### Timebase

-Units used in PTS, DTS, and duration.

-##### Duration
+* Timebase: Denominator used to calculate `PTS`, `DTS`, and `Duration`.

-Duration in timebase.
-It will be 0 if not set
+* Duration: Duration of Payload in timebase.
+It will be 0 if not set.

-##### Wall Clock

-EPOCH time in ms when this frame started being captured.
+* Wall Clock: Epoch time in ms when this frame started being captured.
+It will
-It will be 0 if not set
+  be 0 if not set.

-##### Metadata Size

-Size in bytes of the metadata section
+* Metadata Size: Size in bytes of the metadata section.
+It will be 0 when no
-It can be 0 if no metadata is sent
+  metadata is present.

-##### Metadata

-Extradata needed to decode this stream
+* Metadata: Extra data needed to decode this stream.
+This will be
-This will be  `AVCDecoderConfigurationRecord` as described in
+`AVCDecoderConfigurationRecord` as described in [ISO14496] section
-[ISO14496-15:2019] section 5.3.3.1, with field `lengthSizeMinusOne` = 3
+5.3.3.1, with field `lengthSizeMinusOne` = 3 (So length = 4).
+If any other size
-(So length = 4).
-If any other size length is indicated
+length is indicated (in `AVCDecoderConfigurationRecord`), the receiver SHOULD
-(in `AVCDecoderConfigurationRecord`) we should error with “Protocol violation”
+close the session with a `Protocol Violation` error.
 Any change in encoding parameters MUST send a new
 `AVCDecoderConfigurationRecord`

-##### Payload

-H264 with bitstream AVC1 format as described in [ISO14496-15:2019] section 5.3.
+* Payload: H264 with bitstream AVC1 format as described in [ISO14496]
-Using 4bytes size field length.
+section 5.3.
+Using 4 bytes size field length.

-#### Audio Opus bitsream
+# Audio Opus bitstream Payload Format

 ~~~
 {